|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Atomic nucleons behave as if composed of mathematical sub-units known as quarks, but quarks do not exist in isolation.
-A hydrogen nucleus is composed of a single spheromak containing a single quantized charge.
-A deuterium nucleus may involve a single spheromak containing three quantized charges.
-A helium-4 nucleus may be composed of two deuterium nucleus spheromaks.
+A hydrogen nucleus is composed of a single spheromak containing 3 quarks.
+A deuterium nucleus may involve a single spheromak containing six quarks.
+A helium-4 nucleus may be assembled from two deuterium nuclei containing 12 quarks.
 Larger nuclei involve a collection of spheromaks bound together in a common mutual potential energy well.

 LARGE PARTICLE AGGREGATIONS: